Dallas to Honolulu Car Shipping: Complete Route Guide

 From Dallas to Long Beach is approximately 1,400 miles by road.
 Overland transit for that leg typically runs 3 to 5 days depending on the carrier schedule and any stops along the route.
 Once your vehicle clears the Long Beach terminal and boards the vessel, ocean transit to Honolulu runs approximately 12 to 14 days.

-The most important thing I talk through with every Dallas customer is the port cutoff date.
+The most important thing our team talks through with every Dallas customer is the port cutoff date.
 If the vehicle does not arrive at Long Beach before the cutoff for a given sailing, it does not make that vessel.
 It waits for the next available departure, which can be two or more weeks away.
 That kind of delay means renting a car in Hawaii that was not in the budget, scrambling for transportation, or sitting in temporary housing longer than planned.
 Those costs add up fast and most people do not think about them until it is too late.

 This is exactly why our team works through the calendar with every customer personally.
 Your move-out date, your flight to Honolulu, your housing situation on the island.
 We find the sailing that fits your life, not just a generic window that works on paper.